-In previous sections we introduced some of the tools used in neuroscience and the organisms which it investigates.
+In previous sections we introduced some of the tools used in neuroscience and the organisms that it investigates.
 At this point it will be helpful to introduce some examples of what neuroscience has learned about vertebrate brains, including our own.
 We will make use of these examples in subsequent sections as we engage in philosophical discussions about neuroscience.

-5.1 Keeping track of time of day in the suprachiasmatic nucleus
+5.1 Keeping Track of Time of Day in the Suprachiasmatic Nucleus

 We start with a nucleus within the hypothalamus (labeled in Figure 1), the suprachiasmatic nucleus (SCN).
 The hypothalamus is a collection of nuclei that play critical roles in regulating fundamental activities such as eating, maintaining wakefulness or going to sleep, and reproduction (Leng, 2018).
 Individual nuclei receive inputs and send outputs to various regions of the body but also to regions elsewhere in the brain.
 Most release neuropeptides and volume transmitters that diffuse broadly, modulating activity of other neurons as well as controlling physiological processes.
 For example, the arcuate nucleus contains neurons that respond to peptides released in the intestinal tract that signal fat concentration or whether food is being digested.
 The outputs of these neurons in turn regulate eating behavior (Sohn, 2015).
-A nucleus in the lateral zone of the hypothalamus contains hypocretin-producing neurons that play critical roles in maintaining wakefulness or transitioning to sleep-silencing these neurons induces slow-wave sleep (Burk & Fadel, 2019).
+A nucleus in the lateral zone of the hypothalamus contains hypocretin-producing neurons that play critical roles in maintaining wakefulness or transitioning to sleep - silencing these neurons induces slow-wave sleep (Burk & Fadel, 2019).
 The role of the hypothalamus is sometimes minimized as merely engaged in bodily maintenance.
 A useful corrective is to reflect on how much of our behavior is focused on activities such as eating, sleeping, and reproducing.

 Coordinating our activities with the light-dark cycle on our planet is of fundamental importance.
-Although artificial lighting allows us to carry on our activities around the clock, our physiological and cognitive activities are affected by endogenously produced rhythms of approximately 24 hours (named, circadian from circa, approximately + dies, day).
-These become apparent to us as jetlag when we travel across multiple time zones, but they are also manifest in the increased rates of obesity, cancer, etc., in shift workers.
+Although artificial lighting allows us to carry on our activities around the clock, our physiological and cognitive activities are affected by endogenously produced rhythms of approximately 24 hours (named, circadian from circa, approximately, + dies, day).
+These become apparent to us as jetlag when we travel across multiple time zones, but they also manifest in the increased rates of obesity, cancer, and other conditions in shift workers.
 Enzymes responsible for the activities of nearly every organ in our bodies exhibit oscillating expression over the course of a day, thereby resulting in varying performance.
-This includes regions of the brain that are involved in higher cognitive activities such as reasoning and decision making.
+This includes regions of the brain that are involved in higher cognitive activities such as reasoning and decision-making.
 Our capacity to perform these activities varies over the course of the day.

 Research on fruit flies provided the first clues to how circadian rhythms are generated.
-(Fruit flies do not have an SCN; rhythms are instead maintained by a small collection of neurons in their brain.)
 A search of genetic mutations revealed one gene, named period (or per), in which mutations altered the period of rhythms or eliminated them altogether (Konopka & Benzer, 1971).
 Genes are transcribed into messenger RNAs (mRNAs) and translated into proteins.
 Still working in fruit flies, Hardin, Hall, and Rosbash (1990) established that concentrations of both the per mRNA and the protein Per oscillated over a 24-hour period, with the protein lagging a few hours behind the mRNA.
-Since a negative feedback loop is a common mechanism for generating oscillations (see section 6.3 for further discussion), they proposed that rhythms resulted from a feedback process: as the protein Per accumulated, it inhibited the expression of the per gene, resulting in the concentration of the protein subsequently diminishing, only to increase again when Per itself degraded.
+Since a negative feedback loop is a common mechanism for generating oscillations (see Section 6.3 for further discussion), they proposed that rhythms resulted from a feedback process: as the protein Per accumulated, it inhibited the expression of the per gene, resulting in the concentration of the protein subsequently diminishing, only to increase again when Per itself degraded.